IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/create_invoke.md

 ## Retrieving Activation records

-If you forget to record the Activation ID, there a couple of `activation` commands to help you.
+If you forget to record the activation ID, there are a couple of `activation` commands to help you.

 ### **Retrieve the last activation record**